danielvallecl/Regeneron-Portfolio/README.md

 # Regeneron Application Portfolio

-Portfolio of Applications Developed for Regeneron Pharmaceuticals.
+Portfolio of Applications developed for Regeneron Pharmaceuticals.

 Note: These repositories are private and can be made available for review during programming interviews upon request.